Stability, Efficiency, and Contentedness of Social Storage Networks: Introduction

-The rest of this paper is divided into six sections.
-In Section \ref{sec:the-model}, we formally describe our social storage model.
-We compute the utility of agents in a social storage network under two different frameworks, namely Multi-Objective Framework and Single-Objective Framework, in Section \ref{sec:frameworks}.
-The utility function includes the cost and benefit of an agent in a social storage network.
-As far as we know, in the social storage literature, this is the first attempt of its kind.
-In Section \ref{sec:background}, we study endogenous social storage network formation by focusing on bilateral agreement for both link addition and deletion.
-To capture the notion of bilateral link addition and deletion, we redefine the pairwise stability solution concept introduced by \citep{jackson}, so that it is suitable to characterize our proposed social storage network formation game.
-We provide some necessary and sufficient conditions for pairwise stability of social storage networks in Section \ref{sec-analysis}.
-Here, we first define the \textit{stability point} (the ideal neighborhood size) such that no agent gains by deviating from the stability point.
-Then, we show that there exists a {\em{unique}} stability point in one type of social storage network, independent of the number of agents.
-We also show that there exist unique and non-unique pairwise stable storage networks under certain conditions, and given the number of agents and other parameters, we discuss which pairwise stable networks would evolve.
-Finally, we do analysis related to efficiency as well as contentment of networks, e.g. efficient networks are always stable in the context we study.
-We conclude the paper in Section \ref{sec:conclusion}.
+\myworries{The rest of this paper is divided into seven more sections.
+In Section \ref{sec:the-background}, we discuss past work done in strategic network formation.
+Here, we glance at different utility functions and different solution concepts.
+In Section \ref{sec:the-model}, we formally describe our social storage model and compute the utility of agents.
+In Section \ref{sec:background}, we study the endogenous social storage network formation game by focusing on mutual consent for both link addition and deletion.
+That is, we propose our solution concept of bilateral stability.
+In Section \ref{sec:stability-point}, we provide some necessary and sufficient conditions for bilateral stability of social storage networks.
+Here, we first define the {\it stability point} (the ideal neighborhood size) such that no agent gains by deviating from the stability point.
+Then, we show that there exists a unique stability point independent of the number of agents (for all non-trivial cases).
+We also show that there exist unique and non-unique pairwise stable storage networks under certain conditions.
+Also, given the number of agents and other parameters, we discuss which pairwise stable networks would evolve.
+In Section \ref{subsec:stabile-networks}, we do further analysis related to stability, efficiency as well as contentment of networks, e.g. efficient networks are always stable in the context we study.
+In Section \ref{sec:related-future}, we look at related work, and in Section \ref{sec:conclusion} we conclude the paper and discuss future work.}